Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 â—Ź Shares a child in common with the victim; or

-â—Ź Commits acts against a youth or adult victim who is protected from those acts under
+â—Ź Any other person who commits acts against a youth or adult victim who is protected

 the family or domestic violence laws of the jurisdiction.